AtaponfouetSonkengPrinceCarlos/SlateApp/README.md

 # SlateAPP
-Here is an App where whe can draw figure
+Here is an App where whe can draw figure and write text